Service Definition Process

 - How do I get help?
 How do I use the service?
 (Help and Self-Service)

-- What Does It Cost?
+- What does it Cost?
 (Service Cost and Pricing)

 - How does ITS support this service?
 (Service Support)